horizon00/Autonomous-Line-Follower-Bot/README.md

 ### Step 2

-Upload ino file given the repository.
+Upload ino file given in the repository.

 ### Step 3